FTC-23206/.github/docs/_pond/02c-features-kinematics.md

 Provides an accurate **field-relative localization** using three unpowered encoded wheels (dead wheels) by comparing encoder delta's over time.

 ### Updates
-`update` takes the integer positions of the left, right, and center dead wheel.
+`update` takes the integer positions of the left, right, and center dead wheel to calculate the new robot position on the field.

-`updateAndReset` takes the integer positions of the dead wheels as well as a pose.
+`updateAndReset` takes the integer positions of the dead wheels as well as a pose to set the robots current position to the current one and the velocity to zero.

 ### Getting Pose and Velocity
 Simply returns the `currentPoseAndVelocity` in the form of a PoseAndVelocity.